jessiejames/jessiejames.github.io/essays/An_Essay_of_Ice_And_Fire.md

 <img class="ui image" src="../images/e_javascript_coming.jpg">

-So.
-What do you think about Javascript so far?
-If you’re a complete newbie, how does it compare to other programming languages that you know?
-If you have prior experience, did you learn new things from this module, perhaps with respect to ES6?
-Do you think Javascript is a good or bad programming language from a software engineering perspective?

-What about athletic software engineering?
-Did you find the practice WODs to be useful?
-What do you think about this style of learning?
-Is it stressful?
-Is it enjoyable?
-Do you think it will work for you?

 So in case you're not as big of a Game of Thrones fan as I am, the *Song of Ice and Fire* is a fantasy book series, that has been adapted into a very popular TV series.
 Without giving too much away, the story slowly but gorgeously leads up to the joining of two polarizing forces; hence Ice and Fire.
 I bring this story up because when I start to think of the funky family trees that make up have led to today's most popular programming languages, it seems like Java Script could be emerging as the *Prince that was Promised*.
 Ok that was the last Game of Thrones joke I swear!
 But despite the masses of developers that love to hate on JavaScript and would wish it dead, it showed us the light of the internet!

 I'm a newbie to JavaScript.
 So far in my two years of coding, I have primarily worked in C and C++.
 After going through the JavaScript module from freeCodeCamp, I felt like there are many similarities.
 Maybe I have not dug deep enough to find the real limitations, but I really enjoyed the fact that you can return a function! *Mind Blown* I also appreciated the malleability of the data types compared to the unforgiving background that I am used to.
 The multi-typed arrays were a really cool feature in my eyes.
 This may be a naive statement, but I saw novelness in the triple equals feature as well.
 It's not that C doesn't provide a comparable operation, but for a reader, it is much more obvious how specific the author wants the argument to be.